TL;DR

 Ceviche is the purpose-built allocation layer for lean PE and VC finance teams running $500M to $15B in AUM who want to own the allocation process without ripping out their general ledger.
 Disclosure: Ceviche publishes this article, and the competitor characterizations below come from public sources cited throughout.

-Ceviche sits between your expense systems and your GL.
+The problem Ceviche is built for is the invoice at the top of this page: the mixed-methodology bill no general ledger can split on its own.
+Ceviche is the layer that does the splitting.
 It pulls invoices from Ramp, Bill.com, Expensify, Concur, or Brex, applies the allocation rules written into your LPAs, and writes audit-ready journal entries back into NetSuite, QuickBooks Online, or Sage.
 The audit trail records every line, the methodology applied, and the entity it hit.
 When an auditor samples a transaction and asks why a fee landed where it did, the answer is one click, not a reconstruction.

-Flybridge runs 18 fund entities on a QuickBooks and Bill.com stack.
-Before Ceviche, the quarter-end allocation took a full day in spreadsheets.
-After a two-week onboarding, that work runs hands-off at roughly 99% accuracy, and the controller reviews exceptions instead of rebuilding the model each close.
+Flybridge runs 18 fund entities on a QuickBooks Online and Bill.com stack.
+Every allocation traces back to source documentation with a full audit trail, and the controller reviews exceptions instead of rebuilding the model each close.
 No GL migration, no fund-admin handoff, no managed-service contract.

 The case for owning this layer is not anecdotal.
 In Ceviche's 2026 analysis of 80 PE and VC fund finance teams, 81% still allocate expenses in Excel, and 49% have a gap in their allocation audit trail.
 The gap is not that controllers lack discipline.
 It is that no tool in their stack was designed to split a legal invoice across funds by rule and prove the math.